×

 I think one of the best things about this drama, besides its really good plot, is that you can also go online and read the actual transcripts from the original forum where the real Train Man posted.

-The above are my recommendations and include particular dramas which were very successful in Japan, but as I said before, the best kind of drama to watch is one that attracts you.
+The above are my recommendations and include particular dramas that were very successful in Japan, but as I said before, the best kind of drama to watch is one that attracts you.

 After watching with subtitles, it’s a good idea to watch again without them.
 And check out this post for even more Japanese drama recommendations!